2050plus/2050plus/doc/veka_starter.rst

     .. code:: bash

         streamlit run app/VEKA_2050+.py
+    * Since Streamlit can also be run as a container, we have added `app/Dockerfile_demo` as an example.

 5. The documentation is shared online through `Readthedocs <https://2050plus-climact.readthedocs.io/en/latest/>`_.
     * Pushing new updates on the `main-v10` branch on GitHub will also automatically update the page.